Function Calling and Multimodal QA with Gemini

 function, based on a question asked in natural language.

-First we create our function definition and tool.
+First we create our function definition and tool (learn more about Tools in the docs).

 For demonstration purposes, we’re simply creating a get_current_weather